sanchitmahajan04/Whatsapp_Chat_Analyzer/README.md

 Deployed link: https://whatsapp-analyzer04.herokuapp.com/

 -A whatsapp chat analyzer using python and streamlit.\
+-You just need to upload the chat file with 24 hrs format.\
 -Gives you detailed analysis of personal/group chats including monthly and daily timelines, most busy days, most busy months, weekly activity map, most busy users, wordcloud, most used words and emojis analysis.\
 -Can give analysis with respect to overall messages or messages of a specific person.